Chicken and Okra Gumbo

 Instructions

-Add the flour to the skillet and stir about every 10 minutes.
-After 30 minutes it will begin to turn a blond color.
+Add the flour to the skillet and cook, stirring constantly, until it begins to turn a blonde color.

-Increase the temperature to 400°F. The flour will brown very quickly, so watch it closely.
-Remove the pan from the oven when the flour is the color of milk chocolate (or slightly darker).
+Adjust the heat so that the flour does not brown too quickly.
+If there is any sign of smoke, remove the pan from the heat and stir the flour to cool.
+The flour can brown very quickly, so watch closely: never walk away from a roux!
+Remove the pan from the heat to cool when the flour is the color of milk chocolate (or slightly darker).

 Remove the flour to a plate or container and set aside.
 (The flour may be cooked ahead of time.
 Allow the flour to cool and store in the pantry tightly sealed until needed.)